dliggat/fab_aws/README.md

 ## 3) Render CloudFormation JSON

-`cf_toolkit` converts CloudFormation YAML from `cloudformation/` into JSON, and injects configuration state from `cloudformation_config/` along the way.
+`fab_aws` converts CloudFormation YAML from `cloudformation/` into JSON, and injects configuration state from `cloudformation_config/` along the way.
 Final output appears at `_output/`.

 This is all convention driven, based on filename: configuration from `cloudformation_config/dn_stack.yaml` is injected into a CloudFormation-YAML template at `cloudformation/dn_stack.yaml.jinja`, and rendered out as CloudFormation-JSON at `_output/dn_stack.template`: